alx-sch/IRC_server/README.md

 ---

-## IRC Client
+## Client–Server Communication

-### Initial registration (sent by client on connect):
+### User Registration (sent by client upon server connection)
-When a client connects to an IRC server, it must register by sending a specific sequence of commands to be recognized as a valid user.
+When a user connects to an IRC server via a client, they register by sending a specific sequence of commands to be recognized as a valid user.

 1. `PASS <password>`
     - Optional, but must come first.